Easy Strawberry Compote & Coulis

 Here are a few ways that you can use compote!

-- Cheesecakes – As a topping for cheesecakes or cheesecake bars.
+- Cheesecakes – As a topping for mini strawberry cheesecakes or even mini no bake cheesecakes.

 - Custards – On top of rice pudding, ice cream, panna cotta, or crème brûlée.